aguileraz/AGLDev/README.md

 1 DB for Module AGLLOG (only logs here).

-1 DB for Module AGLCOX (a SQL DB).
+1 DB for Module AGLCOX (a MSSQL DB).

 Need change orm_default to orm_aglbase (all authentication using this).